BUCARAMANGA

 The prettiest side of the plaza, the western side, contains the small Capilla de los Dolores, Bucaramanga's oldest church.
 Another interesting attraction called La Casa del Libro Total is on the corner of the park between the Capilla de los Dolores and the Mayor's Headquarters and features literature and works of art from local artists.

-Return from Bucaramanga to Colombia Travel Guide
+Return from Bucaramanga to Homepage

 New!
 Comments